Know your worth: Supporting Leadership revisited

 “By the time my manager had a chance to talk to me about an issue, I’d have already either done it or have a plan for how to do it” Supporting Leadership participant, 2019

 I have never felt so close to all the findings from our project.
 And so it was that by the time I knew I was definitely fired, I was also definitely hired.
-All achieved on about three hours of sleep a night and whilst also tending to the boundlessly energetic proto-toddler now permanently clasped to my side of course.
+All achieved on about three hours of sleep a night and whilst tending to the boundlessly energetic proto-toddler now permanently clasped to my side, of course.

 Whilst much of the Supporting Leadership Report feels all too familiar, there is still something that surprised me and that I want to share.
 When we were working on the project I always assumed that the report would be of greatest value to organisations who wish to better understand and better utilise the skills of their administrative staff.
 What I realise now is that its greatest value may not be for organisations but for individuals instead.